Vignesh-604/Learning-NextJS/README.md

 - Follow the installation and dependencies as required (lib/utils.ts)
 - Copy paste the ui component into the given components/ui folder
 - Copy Paste required code into component file

+## NextJS works on edge
+Next.js on the edge means running your application closer to the end user—on servers located around the world.
+This approach, often called "edge computing," helps deliver your content faster by reducing the distance data has to travel.

+## NextRequest & NextResponse — What are they?
+These are Next.js-specific wrappers around the standard Web API Request and Response objects, tailored for the App Router and Edge/Serverless environments.

+- **NextRequest** is used instead of Express-like req.
+It's like the Request object from the Fetch API.
+    - Use .json(), .headers, .url, .cookies, etc.

+- **NextResponse** is used to return a response — just like res.send() or res.json() in Express.
+    - Use .json(), .redirect(), .next(), .rewrite().